conjurer-rich/fast-flow-flywheel/pages/engagements/engagements-overview.md

 One day.
 Clear signals.
 Immediate insight.

-A focused workshop designed to uncover where flow is breaking down and why—so you can act with clarity.
+A focused workshop designed to uncover where flow is breaking down and why, so you can act with clarity.

 ### What’s included in Flow Friction Discovery